-WFSCB provides In addition to the career exploration components and training tracks, where participants examine, explore, and prepare themselves for a career, the Coastal Compass will also provide programs for participants to promote themselves and get hired.
+WFSCB provides career exploration components and training tracks, where participants examine, explore, and prepare themselves for a career, the Coastal Compass will also provide programs for participants to promote themselves and get hired.
 Participants will be able to access "Fast Track Activities" such as: Career Ready Certification, Drug-Free Requirement message, and GED certification, if appropriate.